 These are instructions for making a Gada or Mace in the ancient and traditional way used in Indian wrestlers akharas (gyms).
 The process is quite simple and easy to follow and can be made cheaply by anyone wanting to train with one of the oldest pieces of training equipment around.

-From the left, Kiwkset Concrete, Trowel, Scissors, Cable Ties, Clay Pot (Ceramic Pot), Bamboo Pole (diameter 1.5″ or 4cms), Steel Rods (3/8″ or 1cm), Bucket of Water, Cup, Stirring Stick, the following are not shown, Empty Bucket (to mix concrete), Breathing Mask, Vinyl or Plastic Gloves, Safety Glasses, Hammer, Sand Paper and Tape Measure.
+From the left, Kiwkset Concrete, Trowel, Scissors, Cable Ties, Clay Pot (Ceramic Pot) or Large Plastic Container, Bamboo Pole (diameter 1.5″ or 4cms), Steel Rods (3/8″ or 1cm), Bucket of Water, Cup, Stirring Stick, the following are not shown, Empty Bucket (to mix concrete), Breathing Mask, Vinyl or Plastic Gloves, Safety Glasses, Hammer, Sand Paper and Tape Measure.

 Depending on where you live the Kwikset Concrete maybe called by a different name, you will need to buy a premixed product that sets and dries relatively quickly, to avoid waiting.
 Using a Breathing Mask is recommended when you measure out the dry concrete into the Clay Pot.
 Vinyl or Plastic Gloves are good for smoothing out the wet concrete.
 Safety Glasses should be worn before the Clay Pot is smashed with a Hammer.